ossf/scorecard/CONTRIBUTING.md

 ## Permission for GitHub personal access tokens

-The personal access token need the following scopes:
+For public repos, classic personal access tokens do not need any scopes.

--   `repo:status` - Access commit status
--   `repo_deployment` - Access deployment status
--   `public_repo` - Access public repositories

 ## Where the CI Tests are configured